qbittorrent/qBittorrent/NOTE.md

 ********************************
 ### Multiple instances tutorial

-If you're an advanced(or private tracker) user and you want to open 2 qBittorrent instance at the same time.
+If you're an advanced(or private tracker) user and you want to open 2 qBittorrent instances at the same time.

 Instance 1 for Public torrent, Instance 2 for Private torrent or something else.